 Crystal Springs Reservoir - Photo by Larisa Gleyzer

-Last year marked the 251st anniversary of the accidental discovery of the San Francisco Bay by the Portolá expedition but that should not stop you from exploring this awesome site.
-After a steady incline up Sweeney Ridge, you will be rewarded with a 360 view of the San Francisco Bay Area, and along the ocean coast as far as Point Reyes.
-This hike is a total distance of 5.66 miles roundtrip and dogs are allowed on leash.
+After a steady incline up Sweeney Ridge in Pacifica, you will be rewarded with a 360 view of the San Francisco Bay Area and along the ocean coast as far as Point Reyes.
+This hike is a total distance of 5.66 miles roundtrip and dogs are allowed on leashes.

 This one is a local's favorite!
 The Dish is located in Palo Alto, sitting on Stanford University's land, and serves many purposes including academic programs, environmental restoration, and for the purposes of this blog – recreation!
 The path is perfect for hiking and jogging and it is open daily from sunrise to sunset throughout the year.
 Unfortunately, no pets or animals are allowed within the Dish Area except for trained service animals.

 This paved trail is a converted portion of Highway 1 dedicated to hikers, runners, and bicyclists.
 Devil's Slide Trail overlooks the Pacific Ocean and offers beautiful coastal views and sunsets.
 The trail is fairly short at 1.3 miles but, as we mentioned, very rewarding in regards to the view.
 Whales, dolphins, and seals have been spotted during the migration season.
-The trail is leashed dog-friendly and it is definitely one of the best things to do in Pacifica.
+The trail allows dogs on leashes and is one of the best things to do in Pacifica!

 This park at the south end of San Mateo County has several different trails including Big Tree, Heritage Grove, and Towne Fire.
 San McDonald Park actually represents a contrast between two separate natural environments.
 The northwesterly half, between Pescadero Road and Highway 84, is principally a lush growth redwood forest, while the southeasterly half is a primarily open ridge, grassy knolls, and patchy brush areas.
 The park is open to hikers, runners, bicyclists, and equestrians but does not allow pets on any of the trails.
 The trail distances range from 1.2 miles to a 5.0-mile loop.

 See all that The San Francisco Peninsula has to offer!
-Order a Visitor Guide today and start planning your trip!
+View our Insiders' Guide and start planning your trip!